WPChill/strong-testimonials/readme.txt

 Long answer: The Client Section shortcodes were a quick-n-simple way to add client fields to both the original `[wpmtst-*]` shortcodes and the widget AFTER custom fields were added in version 1.7.
 Then I developed the `[strong]` shortcode in order to bring all the options together (a form, a slideshow, multiple selection criteria) into a single shortcode.
 That opened up the door for child shortcodes to provide even more options for displaying client fields.
 The customization requests and questions like "Where do I edit the code to..." decreased significantly after that :).

-My plan is to build a tool that allows you to configure a testimonial display component, let's call it a block, and then add that block to a page using a shorter shortcode (!) like `[strong block="1"]` or to a widget using a dropdown selector.
+My plan is to build a tool that allows you to configure a testimonial display component, let's call it a view, and then add that view to a page using a shorter shortcode (!) like `[strong view="1"]` or to a widget using a dropdown selector.

 = Are there templates?
 How do I change the look of the testimonials? =

-The `[strong]` shortcode uses a template file that can be copied into your theme.
+The `[strong]` shortcode uses a template file that can be copied into the top directory of your theme, e.g. `wp-content/themes/my-theme/testimonials.php`.
 You can create multiple template files and include them using a shortcode attribute; e.g. `template="my-template"`.
 Template functions are also available for adding testimonial fields to new or existing templates.

 The original `[wpmtst]` shortcodes do not use template files, but the stylesheets are largely structural so you can add CSS in your theme.
 In fact, I like to skip loading the stylesheets (in `Testimonials > Settings`) to see how they look in the theme, then style up from there.